-Even after several consecutive clear nights with temperatures well below zero, the dangers of ice skating on Aachen's ponds should not be underestimated.
-There is a risk of collapse, especially in open waters.
-According to experts, layers of ice are only considered safe if they are at least 15 cm thick; for flowing water, the minimum thickness is 20 cm.
+Even after several consecutive nights of sub-zero temperatures, the dangers of ice skating should not be underestimated.
+There is a risk of collapsing, especially in open water.
+According to experts, layers of ice are only considered safe if they are at least 15 centimetres thick.
+For flowing water, the minimum thickness is 20 centimetres.
 The ice thickness is and remains very thin at the inlet and outlet points.

 Fish also live in many of Aachen's ponds.
 A large number of skaters startles the fish out of their hibernation, their metabolism is boosted and their breathing intensifies.
 This leads to higher energy and oxygen consumption and puts an enormous strain on the fish's energy balance.
 In the following spring, they often die without symptoms if they lack the energy they need to compensate for the stress situations associated with rapidly rising temperatures.